 Profound differences in cognitive skills, as well as behavior, between preschool children (Piaget, 1964), adolescents (Spear, 2000) and adults have been studied extensively.
-Moreover, modern neuroimaging techniques allowed identification of specific biomarkers related to each life-history stage.
+Moreover, modern neuroimaging techniques allowed the identification of specific biomarkers related to each life-history stage.
 To give an example, while the brain reaches its final size during the juvenile stage (White, 1996) the gray matter and white matter still continue to mature.
 From infancy trough childhood, juvenile, adolescence and the youth stage volume of the cerebral white matter exponentially increases while gray volume decreases linearly (Lebel and Beaulieu, 2011).
 This increase in cerebral white matter volume parallels the increase in white matter density (Paus et al., 1999) and is most likely caused by an increase of axonal diameter and myelin sheet thickness.
 Our results are in agreements with these findings (SI.
-Table 1-3).
-When comparing adolescents with preschool children we have identified microstructural differences in fibre pathways.
-All of the connections (69 connections reported in Figure 4) found to be significantly different in adolescent subjects and had significantly stronger structural connectivity strength (SI.
-Table 1-3).
+Tables 1-3).
+When comparing adolescents with preschool children we have identified microstructural differences in fiber pathways.
+All of the connections (69 connections reported in Fig. 4) found to be significantly different in adolescent subjects and had significantly stronger structural connectivity strength (SI.
+Tables 1-3).

 Certain cerebral regions (ROIs) were associated with increased number of significantly stronger connections (SI.
-Table 1-3, red) allowing us to anatomically and qualitatively analyze these results.
+Tables 1-3, red) allowing us to anatomically and qualitatively analyze these results.

-Prefrontal Cortex
+Prefrontal cortex

 Among these regions were thalamus and superior frontal gyrus of the right hemisphere and dorsolateral prefrontal cortex (rostral part of middle frontal gyrus) of both hemispheres (SI.
-Table 1-2).
+Tables 1-2).
 Although our results corroborate the results reported by Lebel and Beaulieu (2011) and are in agreement with reports on prolonged maturation of frontal lobe (Gogtay et al., 2004; Giedd et al., 1999) the whole brain connectomic approach allowed us to define fine circuit differences in more detailed fashion.

 Connections between superior frontal gyrus and gyrus cinguli (anterior and posterior segments) were found to be stronger in adolescents (SI.
-Table 1-2).
-Moreover, dorsolateral prefrontal cortex (rostral portion of middle frontal gyrus) and superior frontal gyrus had significantly stronger connections with thalamus in both hemispheres (SI.
+Tables 1-2).
+Moreover, the dorsolateral prefrontal cortex (rostral portion of middle frontal gyrus) and the superior frontal gyrus had significantly stronger connections with the thalamus in both hemispheres (SI.
 Table 1-2), suggesting protracted maturation of anterior thalamic radiation (Bava et al., 2010).
 The significantly stronger connections between prefrontal cortex and limbic structures (gyrus cinguli and limbic nuclei of thalamus in both hemispheres), found in adolescents, suggest fine-tuning of fronto-limbic circuitry throughout childhood and juvenile stage (SI.
-Table 1-2).
-During the adolescence prefrontal cortex undergoes substantial reorganization; the volume and thickness of prefrontal cortex rapidly decrease (Gogtay et al., 2004; Giedd et al., 1999) which parallels the process of synaptic pruning (Petanjek et al., 2011).
-Our results show stronger connectivity between dorsolateral prefrontal cortex (rostral middle frontal gyrus) and neighboring cortical areas in both hemispheres (such as superior frontal gyrus and rostral portion of middle frontal gyrus) (SI.
-Table 1-2).
-Therefore, compared to children, prefrontal cortex in adolescents favors stronger connectivity with its neighboring areas, structural integration.
-Similarly it also favors stronger connectivity with limbic areas (cingulate gyrus).
+Tables 1-2).
+During the adolescence prefrontal cortex undergoes substantial reorganization; the volume and thickness of the prefrontal cortex rapidly decrease (Gogtay et al., 2004; Giedd et al., 1999) which parallels the process of synaptic pruning (Petanjek et al., 2011).
+Our results show stronger connectivity between dorsolateral prefrontal cortex (rostral middle frontal gyrus) and neighboring cortical areas in